ibm-cloud-docs/cloud-infrastructure/ha-pools-origins-1zone.md

 1. DevOps provisions the virtual servers
   * Bastion server (jumphost) in mgmt subnet and generates an SSH Key
   * DevOps provisions the virtual server web servers in subnet-1 and subnet-2 with security groups
-1. DevOps deploys 2 {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.loadbalancer_short}}, 1 in each AZs and pointing to the virtual server web servers in their respective zones.
+1. DevOps deploys 2 {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.loadbalancer_short}}, 1 in each AZ and points to the virtual server web servers in their respective zones.
 1. System admin enables HTTPS encryption by adding the domain SSL certificate to the certificate manager service.
 1. DevOps deploys a {{site.data.keyword.cis_short_notm}} instance with associated domain and create a global load balancer that points to each load balancer in each zone.
 1. Users can now make HTTP/HTTPS requests.